-Vector datasets (also knows as one-dimensional datasets) map an input value (X) into an output value (Y).
+Vector (1D) datasets (also known as one-dimensional datasets) map an input value (X) into an output value (Y).
+Two columns of data are required.
 When creating a vector dataset, you specify which columns in your imported data file to use for the input domain (X column) and output range (Y column).
 The X column must consist of monotonically increasing values (i.e., the value in row n+1 must be greater than the value in row n).
+If not you will get the following error: